 How much does home emergency cover cost?

 Providers typically charge a flat fee for adding home emergency cover to your home insurance.
 Different providers will charge different amounts based on several factors, including the overall amount of cover included in their product – for example, how much you can claim or the maximum number of claims you can make in a year.
-The type of cover offered will also be taken into account – for example, does it include your boiler and heating system or only your boiler.
+The type of cover offered will also be taken into account – for example, does it include your boiler and heating system or only your boiler?